nvandeweijer/maintenance_status_cv/README.md

 To download photos, the script `download_images.py` can be used.
 This downloads the photos and then classifies them by maintenance status into folders.

 ## Room Classification
 Some room types can be excluded to improve the classifier.
 [This code](https://github.com/tae898/room-classification) and a trained model, which is also available for download there, are used for this.
+The images below a specific percentage were moved to another folder using `exclude_roomtypes.py` and `roomtype_classifier.py`.

 ## Create JSON files